Contracts and Grants Specialist

 - Ability to work strategically with a wide range of senior management officials.

-- Advanced knowledge of U.S. Government (USG) regulations: Uniform Guidance under 2CFR 200, Federal Contract Regulations, including Federal Acquisition Regulation (FAR), Defense Federal Acquisition Regulation Supplement (DFARS), Department of Education Acquisition Regulation (EDAR) and others.
+- Advanced knowledge of U.S. Government (USG) regulations: Uniform Guidance under 2CFR 200, Federal Contract Regulations, including Federal Acquisition Regulation (FAR), Defense Federal Acquisition Regulation Supplement (DFARS), Department of Education Acquisition Regulation (EDAR) and others required.